-The flux core welding process can be categorized into –one with shielding gas and that without.
+The flux core welding process can be categorized into –one with shielding gas and another without.
 If you are working outdoors then it makes more sense to use the self-shielded flux core welding process while indoors use the one with shielding gas.
 The fluxing agents differ but their primary function is to protect the weld from oxidation and contamination from outside agents.

 The flux core wire is at the center of this welding process.
-It is an electrode that contains a mixture of various fluxing agents, deoxidizers, Ferro-alloys, and metal powders.
+It is an electrode that contains a mixture of various fluxing agents, deoxidizers, Ferro-alloys and metal powders.
 During welding, you can either use carbon dioxide as a shield or rely on the flux for shielding.
 If you are to compare the welds between these two techniques, using carbon dioxide offers a more penetrative arc.

 Everything has to be right when you are doing flux core welding.
-One of the first causes of spatter is incorrect amperage settings.
+One of the first causes for spatter is incorrect amperage settings.
 The wire feed speed determines the kind of amperage you will be using.
-If you set it too high then you will experience spatter.
+If you set too high then you will experience spatter.
 You can solve this in two main ways – lowering amperage (or wire reducing wire speed) or increasing voltage.
 You will need to constantly test the welds until you find the right settings.

 Wire feeding problems can either two forms – birdnesting or burnback.
 During burnback you have a too slow wire feed speed that causes the wire to melt at its contact tip hence forming a ball.
 It can also occur when you hold the welding gun too close to the metal pieces.
 It is recommended that you keep the contact tip distance to no more than 1 ¼ inches.
 In birdnesting, the wire becomes tangled hence preventing it’s been feeding.
 To mitigate this use U-groove or knurled V drive rolls in the wire feeder.
 The problem with the flux core welding wire is that it is softer hence easily compressed due to incorrect drive roll.

-The rule is the steeper the angles the more spatter you will experience.
+The rule is the steeper the angles the more spatter you experience.
 How to hold the MIG gun is still up to debate among welders.
 Some go for dragging or pushing the gun, however, the correct position is that your push/drag angle should never exceed 15 degrees.
 Improper holding of the MIG gun will lead to the shielding gas been used unevenly on the weld.
-Work out how to hold the gun properly if you are to decrease your rate of spatter.
+Work out on how to hold the gun properly if you are to decrease your rate of spatter.

-Low-quality consumable wires can lead to MIG gun clogging as its diameter varies with what is recommended.
+Low quality consumable wires can lead to MIG gun clogging as its diameter varies with what is recommended.
 This leads to the wire been fed to the gun at varying speeds hence the welder experiences less than perfect contact tip.
 When selecting the right consumable wire, do not always go for the most expensive.
 The wire should be high quality and suitable for your particular job.